Data. Discovery. Better Health.

-- Proficient in the use of MS Office software (Word, Excel, PowerPoint and Outlook, Internet Explorer), as well as the ability to work with computerized databases
+- Proficient in the use of MS Office software (Word, Excel, PowerPoint, Outlook)

-- Strong oral, written, and interpersonal communication skills and ability to exercise discretion and good judgment
+- Strong oral, written and interpersonal communication skills and ability to exercise discretion and good judgment are essential

-- Ability to work accurately and effectively under pressure, and to meet deadlines.
+- Time management skills, proven ability to prioritize responsibilities and work accurately and effectively under pressure to meet deadlines is essential

-This position is a one year contract with possibility of renewal located at ICES Central in Toronto and/or ICES North in Sudbury.
+The role is a two year full-time contract located at ICES Central in Toronto.

 ICES offers a competitive compensation package with full benefits, and participation in a defined benefit pension plan with HOOPP (Healthcare of Ontario Pension Plan).